santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 3 - Memory Attacks.md

 > Go to/ home/q2/.
 Exploit the program to get the secret.
 >
 > **Answer:**
 > This follows the same logic as exercise 1, but instead of overwriting `changeme` with anything, we need to change it to `0xabcdabcd`.
-Similar to before, we fill `buffer`
+Similar to before, we fill `buffer` with 1024 bytes of garbage, and now we must append `0xabcdabcd` in little endian format, i.e. `\xcd\xab\xcd\xab`.
+>
+> Since we are limited to `python3`, the command is also a bit different due to the way